 A great example is our branding agency, the group that helped bring to life the vision we had for our look and feel.
-Another former colleague, Athena Golianis, left her fabulous career in blue chip advertising agencies to start her own branding agency, AGW Idea Group, around the time that I left Alberto Culver to start Beauty Booth.
-She has a number of designers, and other marketing and media contacts that she matches to each of her clients’ individual needs.
-She has been my right hand and a fabulous collaborator on all brand imagery from the book to the skin care line.
-How appropriate that she is names after a goddess!
+Another former colleague, Athena Golianis, left her fabulous career in blue-chip advertising agencies to start her own branding agency, AGW Idea Group, around the time that I left Alberto Culver to start Beauty Booth.
+She has a number of designers and other marketing and media contacts that she matches to each of her clients’ individual needs.
+She has been my right hand and a fabulous collaborator on all brand imagery from the book to the skincare line.
+How appropriate that she is named after a goddess!

 Through Athena, we identified a great digital agency, the Plum Tree Group, to help us build our website and support it with SEO/SEM as we moved more toward e-commerce and digital marketing.

 Another amazing resource came from a fellow parent at my kids’ school, while sitting watching many a volleyball match.
 Donna Maggos had just restarted her career with an amazing printing company in Chicago, JohnsByrne , doing work for brands like Tigi, Redken, and Butter London.
 How fortuitous!
 She and I worked to translate the beautiful AGW group graphics to cartons fitting our prestige line.
 It is amazing to have someone you know to look after your (tiny for their standards) print run and know that they will be perfect.